 - Students will not be permitted to leave the classroom during an exam or quiz.
 Students with medical conditions that require access to a bathroom and who provide documentation from their physician will be given permission to leave the classroom during an exam or quiz provided that they make their needs known at least two business days in advance.

 - When the instructor calls time, all students must place their pens down and turn their exam face down.
 Your instructor may ask you to immediately leave the room or to immediately submit your exam.

-- Students who are suspected of cheating on a quiz or exam will be required to take a new test within 3 days or accept a zero on the test.
+Students who are suspected of cheating on a quiz or exam will be required to take a new test within 3 days or accept a failing grade in the course.